The Sword and the Rose: Historical inaccuracies

 There are many historical inaccuracies in the film.
 Charles Brandon was actually a childhood friend of King Henry and not a newcomer to court as is depicted in the film; he had already received the title of Duke of Suffolk from Henry in 1514.
 Furthermore, the couple's aborted attempt to sail to the New World never happened; indeed, this is an anachronism as the earliest serious English attempts at North American colonization would only occur under Queen Elizabeth I of England, some fifty years later.
-It was Brandon and not the Duke of Buckingham who escorted Mary back to England after the death of Louis.
+It was Brandon and not Edward Stafford, 3rd Duke of Buckingham who escorted Mary back to England after the death of Louis XII.
 The duke's involvement is purely fictitious and his wife Eleanor Percy is eliminated entirely from the story.

+Mary Tudor married King Louis XII without much protest.
+After his passing, Charles Brandon was sent to France to bring her back to England.
+They married in France in 1515, shortly after Louis' passing, without King Henry's permission.
+This was treason at the time since a member of the royal family could not marry without the King's permission.
+Henry quickly forgave them since he was extremely close to both Charles and his younger sister.

+Queen Catherine of Aragon is portrayed as at odds with Princess Mary Tudor; in reality, Catherine and Mary were very close friends.

+The Duke of Buckingham is also referred to as a Plantagenet, however, the real Buckingham's closest Plantagenet ancestor was his great-great grandmother, Anne of Gloucester.
+In contrast, Mary Tudor's nearest Plantagenet ancestor was her mother, the Plantagenet heiress Elizabeth of York.

 King Henry is portrayed as a middle-aged and corpulent figure, although at the time he was only 23.
 His wife Catherine of Aragon is also shown as a brunette although she was a redhead.